scottjad/slice/README.markdown

 included in the map returned.

 Another difference is that when defining a slice that doesn't take any args like example above the arg list can be ommited.

+**Very Important:** If an arglist is ommited, the slice will be static, with the compile-time result being returned when the slice is used.
+If you want it to remain dynamic, include an empty arglist.

 Also when calling slices that take no args, like jquery above, they don't need to be enclosed in ().
 See Tricks for other differences.

 So the slice above defines a function named example that will return a map like: